AI is a tool. Not an OpenAI subscription.

 Common questions

-Does "sovereign AI" really mean no data goes to OpenAI / Anthropic?
+Does "sovereign AI" really mean no data goes to OpenAI or Gemini?

-Yes — the default setup runs the entire LLM on your server (or my Hetzner GPU in Falkenstein).
+Yes — the default setup runs the entire LLM on your server (or on one of my GPU servers in Germany).
 There is no fallback to external APIs unless you explicitly configure that for low-sensitivity use cases.

 Do I need my own hardware?